Integrating Living and Learning: Aquino Hall

 “Now comes the exciting part,” said Kevin DeGroat, Vice President for Operations.
 “It has taken a lot of cooperation among many departments and individuals, but everyone has been focused and on point.
 And of tremendous value was the College’s long-standing master plan, which clearly states how campus growth should dovetail with the institution’s mission and vision.”

-The $15.5 million project—the first new construction on campus since the Peter Jay Sharp Athletic and Recreation Center in 2009—is expected to take about 18 months to complete, with a proposed opening in 2020.
+The $15.5 million project—the first new construction on campus since the Peter Jay Sharp Athletic and Recreation Center in 2009—is expected to open in late 2021.

 About the College of Mount Saint Vincent